texastribune/data-visuals-guides/computer-setup.md

 git config --global hub.protocol https
 ```

-For more information on git and github, check out [this interactive tutorial](https://try.github.io/) or [this walk through](https://guides.github.com/activities/hello-world/) to get started.
+For more information on git and GitHub, check out [this interactive tutorial](https://try.github.io/) or [this walk through](https://guides.github.com/activities/hello-world/) to get started.

 ## Installing Docker